ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/memap.md

 #### Current support

-We have tested *memap* on Windows 7, Linux and Mac OS X. The GCC_ARM (GNU ARM Embedded Toolchain), ARM (ARM Compiler 5) and IAR toolchains generate memory map files.
+We have tested *memap* on Windows 7, Linux and Mac OS X. The `GCC_ARM` (GNU Arm Embedded Toolchain), Arm (Arm Compiler 5) and IAR toolchains generate memory map files.

 #### Known issues and new features